 - Green/Red Clinical Decision Units maintained although length of stay is increased due to shortfall in available inpatient capacity.
-Continued screening of General Medicine (GM) referrals and ambulance conveyances to avoid unnecessary admissions or channel to SDEC for more timely review; - Inpatient COVID capacity reduced to 1 ward; - An additional GM junior doctor continues to be requested to cover weekend day shift to reduce patient waits for assessment and onward referral/discharge; - Safety huddles continue in the ED to improve timely assessment processes and flow.
-This needs continued further focus and reinforcement; - A strong drive continues on medical recruitment together with a developing medical workforce plan to include appointments into alternative roles; - The multi-disciplinary team field hospital panel has changed to a general patient flow panel in February 2021 and enables escalation of persistent challenges; - Significant RN vacancies continue, total of 88 WTE deficit against revised model and 75 WTE against establishment.
+Continued screening of General Medicine (GM) referrals and ambulance conveyances to avoid unnecessary admissions or channel to SDEC for more timely review; - Inpatient COVID capacity reduced to 1 ward; - An additional GM junior doctor continues to be requested to cover weekend day shift to reduce patient waits for assessment and onward referral/discharge: - Safety huddles continue in the ED to improve timely assessment processes and flow.
+This needs continued further focus and reinforcement; - A strong drive continues on medical recruitment together with a developing medical workforce plan to include appointments into alternative roles; - patient flow panel in February 2021 and enables escalation of persistent Significant RN vacancies continue, total of 88 WTE deficit against revised model and 75 WTE against establishment.
 This presents significant challenges in maintaining safe and efficient care delivery on a day to day basis.